salilab/imp/modules/kernel/README.md

-The IMP kernel provides the base functionality and abstract base classes for representation, scoring and sampling.
+\brief Base functionality and abstract base classes for representation, scoring and sampling.

 The contents of the IMP::kernel namespace are hoisted into the IMP namespace for backwards compatibility.

 # Info